DavidAnson/markdownlint-cli2/README.md

 - Valid properties are:
   - `config`: [`markdownlint` `config` object][markdownlint-config] to configure rules for this part of the directory tree
-    - If a `.markdownlint.{jsonc,json,yaml,yml,js}` file (see below) is present in the same directory, it overrides the value of this property
+    - If a `.markdownlint.{jsonc,json,yaml,yml,cjs,mjs}` file (see below) is present in the same directory, it overrides the value of this property
-    - If the `config` object contains an `extends` property, it will be resolved the same as `.markdownlint.{jsonc,json,yaml,yml,js}` (see below)
+    - If the `config` object contains an `extends` property, it will be resolved the same as `.markdownlint.{jsonc,json,yaml,yml,cjs,mjs}` (see below)
   - `customRules`: `Array` of `String`s (or `Array`s of `String`s) of module
     names/paths of [custom rules][markdownlint-custom-rules] to load and use when linting